 If you want to explore the Riviera, I would recommend not to stay in Portofino.
 As I said, it is one of the most expensive locations in Italy; furthermore, there is little space for kids to move around and no real beach to have fun or sunbathe.
 Santa Margherita Ligure, which is only 10 km away, is a good choice and a fantastic base to explore the Riviera.

 As lively as Portofino, with nice beaches and a beautiful harbour, it is less expensive and is comfortably connected to Portofino by an efficient bus service (although, in high season, buses can be quite crowded).
-A low cost accommodation option is Istituto San Colombo, a very clean hostel with simple but spacious family rooms, all en-suite.
+A low-cost accommodation option is Istituto San Colombo, a spotless hostel with simple but spacious family rooms, all en-suite.
 Rooms can accommodate 4,6 and even 8 people.
-No breakfast or other food is served inside, but the hostel has a kitchen and large dininig room that families can use if they want to cook their own food.
-Besides, due to its central location, there are lots of nice cafes, bars and restaurants in the area, and the seaside is within walking distance too.
+No breakfast or other food is served inside, but the hostel has a kitchen and large dining room that families can use to cook their own food.
+Besides, due to its central location, there are many nice cafes, bars and restaurants in the area, and the seaside is within walking distance.